vaadin/starters/README.md

 # Issue tracker for Vaadin Start

-This is a public issue tracker for the [start.vaadin.com](https://start.vaadin.com/) app.
+This is a public issue tracker for the [start.vaadin.com](https://start.vaadin.com/) app and the other Vaadin starters.